 Ex-Navajo president honored in funeral procession, reception

 LOW MOUNTAIN, Ariz.
-(AP) — Former Navajo Nation President Peterson Zah was honored Saturday with a funeral procession that stretched for 100 miles (160 kilometers) from western New Mexico into eastern Arizona.
+(AP) — Remembered as an inspirational, humble leader with a passion for education and commitment to his people, former Navajo Nation President Peterson Zah was honored Saturday with a funeral procession that stretched for 100 miles (160 kilometers) from western New Mexico into eastern Arizona.

+People lined roads on the reservation to say their final farewells to a monumental leader who made education, family, culture and Navajo language the hallmarks of his life.
+He fought tirelessly to correct wrongdoings against Native Americans.

 Zah died late Tuesday in Fort Defiance, Arizona, surrounded by his family and after a lengthy illness.
 He was 85.